jeffreylanters/react-unity-webgl/README.md

 #### Example implementation

 A basic implementation could look something like this.
 In the following example a button is added to the Render.
 When it's being clicked, a high quality JPEG screenshot will be taken and opened within a new tab.
-Enabling preserve drawing buffer within the WebGL context attributes is required in order to take a screenshot.

 ```jsx
 // File: App.jsx